Sakina Literary Society

 Picture

-The vision of the Sakina Literary Society of the Arts is to augment and enrich the cultural, literary, creative, and social development of its members and furnish avenues of expression and social fellowship, which we hope will contribute much to personal, spiritual, and creative growth.
+Inspired by the first literary salon - established by Sukaynah (Sakina) Bint Al-Husayn (may God be pleased with her) and by the later salons of the Ottoman Empire - the Sakina Literary Society of the Arts aims to revive and reconnect Muslim women to this artistic Islamic tradition and to provide avenues of expression and social fellowship, which we hope will contribute much to personal, spiritual, and creative growth.

 Subscribe to our newsletter